broccolijs/broccoli/README.md

   just for serving static assets.
 Instead, use `broccoli build` to precompile your assets, and serve the static files from a web server of your choice.

+## Get Help

+* IRC: `#broccolijs` on Freenode
+* Twitter: mention @jo_liss with your question
+* GitHub: Open an issue on a specific plugin repository, or on this repository for general questions.

 ## License

 Broccoli was originally written by [Jo Liss](http://www.solitr.com/) and is